LOOKOUT PASS SKI AREA - WHAT TO EXPECT REGARDING COVID CONCERNS AT THE MOUNTAIN THIS WINTER.

 - ACCESS TO ALL INDOOR SPACES WILL BE LIMITED: These will include restrooms, locker rooms, restaurant, bar, equipment rentals, ski school, retail shop and other common areas.
 There are fewer Tables and Chairs inside.

-- To start the season in our RESTAURANT & LODGE AREA we will not allow guests to boot up or store personal items inside any of the lodges.
-Fewer tables & seats will be available – TABLES & SEATS THAT ARE AVAILABLE WILL ONLY BE AVAILABLE TO GUESTS WHO PURCHASE FOOD /DRINKS FROM THE RESORT!
+- To start the season in our RESTAURANT & LODGE AREA we will NOT allow guests to boot up or store personal items inside any of the lodges.
+Fewer tables & seats will be available – TABLES & SEATS THAT ARE AVAILABLE WILL ONLY BE AVAILABLE TO GUESTS WHO PURCHASE FOOD or DRINKS FROM THE RESORT!
 No outside food may be brought into the lodge (Keep it at your vehicle).
-We ask that you plan to be outside and consider going to your vehicle to warm up, eat lunch or get items you might need during the day.

-- Lookout SEASON PASS HOLDERS USAGE WILL NOT BE LIMITED throughout the season - Unless the state imposes strict limitations!
+- Lookout SEASON PASS HOLDERS USAGE WILL NOT BE LIMITED throughout the season - Unless for some unknown reason the state were to imposes strict limitations!